This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium bowl, combine the all-purpose flour, cocoa powder, and salt.
-Whisk to combine and set aside.
+• In a medium bowl, whisk together the flour, cocoa powder, and salt until smooth.
+Set aside.

-• Sift the flour mixture into the bowl and fold it into the egg mixture until a few streaks of flour are still visible.
+• Sift the flour mixture into the bowl and fold gently just until incorporated.
+Stop while a few streaks of flour remain.

-• Add the chocolate chips and fold to incorporate.
-Then, pour the batter into the prepared pan and spread evenly with an offset spatula.
+• Fold in the chocolate chips.
+Pour the batter into the prepared pan and spread evenly.

-• Bake for 30-40 minutes or until a toothpick comes out clean or with a few clinging crumbs.
-Sprinkle with flaked sea salt and allow to cool before removing from the pan and slicing.
+• Bake for 30–40 minutes, until the brownies are puffed, matte on top, and a tester comes out clean or with a few moist crumbs.
+Sprinkle with flaked sea salt.
+Cool completely before slicing.

 Notes